wannesm/adsphd/README.txt

 value unless you know what you are doing ;) The latter can be done by redefining \defaultlbleed and \defaultrbleed respectively.

+Warning: most printing services will create their own cover page and do not supply all necessary parameters (e.g., thickness of the paper) because these differ from machine to machine.
+Therefore, the generated cover page is only indicative and not guaranteed to be used or even correct for your printing service.

 TROUBLESHOOTING: